drocheam/fillwan/ReadMe.md

 -a | --alpha             sort occurrence map alphabetically, not by count
 ```

-For the following commands an Unix system including the``grep``, ``cat``, and ``less`` utilities is assumed.
+For the following commands a Unix system including the ``grep``, ``cat``, and ``less`` utilities is assumed.

-You can either pipe text into fillwan like
+You can either pipe text into fillwan like:
 ```
 cat text.txt | fillwan
 ```

-Or load the text file directly
+Or load the text file directly:
 ```
 fillwan text.txt
 ```

-Example 1: Scroll interactively through the text with the expressions being highlighted:
+**Example 1**: Scroll interactively through the text with the expressions being highlighted:
 ```
 cat text.txt | fillwan -cd | less -RN
 ```

-Example 2: Scroll through all lines containing fill expressions, show line numbers from original text
+**Example 2**: Scroll through all lines containing fill expressions, show line numbers from original text
 ```
 cat text.txt | fillwan -d | grep --color=always -ne "<<[^>]\+>>" | less -R
 ```